Diego-Equis-Nunes/cse15l-lab-reports/lab2.md

 ## Learning Experience

 From creating and running a web server to debugging code based on JUnit tests, I learned a lot about hosting a server and making sure it runs properly.
 I did not know that my computer could host and run its own server in any capacity, which is something I learned and was excited about from week two's lab.
-I also learned a lot about how to navigate url paths since I had to consider how they handled commands for my coded `StringServer` to run properly.
+I also learned a lot about how to navigate url paths and how they worked since I had to consider how they handled commands for my coded `StringServer` to run properly.